 Anita is excited to work closely with you and St. Mark’s amazing staff to help your children become lifelong learners and happy, productive citizens.
 Her door is always open; after all, together we will do great things for the children.
 Anita is excited to share this journey with you.
 If you have any suggestions or questions for her please feel free to pop in and touch base!

 When she was choosing a preschool, Cheryl was impressed by the care that she observed the St. Mark’s staff giving to children.
 She was also impressed by the variety of activities available to each of them.
 Since she always enjoyed caring for children, she was happy when the opportunity came to join the loving staff.
-Now that she is on the staff Cheryl understands the kind of loving care that is at the heart of our work with young children.
-She started working as a substitute for each of the classes but had the opportunity to work in my dream room, the infant room.
+She started working as a substitute for each of the classes but had the opportunity to work in her dream room, the infant room.
 Working with the infants during this special time is wonderful.
 Cheryl enjoys being part of their lives as they grow and change.

-Mrs. Janie A. has been teaching and still learning with children over 25 years at St. Mark’s Nursery School.
+Mrs. Janie Altmann has been teaching and still learning with children over 28 years at St. Mark’s Nursery School.
 We all are a family here and strive with the same goals in mind.
 Each day Janie is given the opportunity to play, discover and learn with young children.
 Yep, she couldn’t have chosen a more satisfying job than being a Prekindergarten Teacher, except being a parent!

 Janie would like you to know a little about her and how she came upon this great adventure with children.
 Janie has always been an outdoors girl discovering something new around the next corner or under a rock!
-As she grew into an adult she acquired new interests such as; riding horses, drawing and painting, photography, gardening, traveling, meeting new people and spending time with her family, and more.
-Janie has been married to her best friend for 38 years and counting.
-They are so proud of their two beautiful grown daughters and 6 grandchildren; and savor the moments spent together!
+As she grew into an adult, she acquired new interests such as; riding horses, drawing and painting, photography, gardening, traveling, meeting new people and spending time with her family, and more.
+Janie has been married to her best friend for over 40 years!
+They are so proud of their two beautiful grown daughters and 5 grandchildren; and savor the moments spent together!

 Janie’s philosophy is simple.
 She would like every child to obtain a vital importance of themselves as a person and in the community.
 To know their ideas and interests are important as well as others and practice empathy towards one another.
 Janie provides a place for children to feel safe, important, express their feelings, gain confidence and be loved.
 This is created by giving them numerous opportunities to explore, learn through creativity; play and allow hands on experiences while keeping their interests in mind.